richelbilderbeek/paper_k3_ratings/docs/paper.md

 as we think it is likelier that fans rate a song with the more extreme ratings.
 Additionally, we know that ratings are not unique.
-Due to those shatement, the Mann-Whitney U test is the correct statistical test to use in this context, test if the distributions of ratings are the same.
+Due to those statements, the Mann-Whitney U test is the correct statistical test to use, which tests if the distributions of ratings are the same.
 As the Mann-Whitney U test makes no assumptions on the underlying distributions, it will be rather conservative in determining if two distributions are different.